andrewatwood/homeAppFrontend/README.md

 ## Notes
 - Still in early testing - only support switches (On/Off and Dimmer) so far
 - Icon support so far includes fans and lightbulbs *(with lightbulb being the default)*
+- Eventually will piggyback off the webservers already running for the various backends like Domoticz, HomeAssistant, and OpenHAB instead of running its own server.
+Just not there yet.